Ultrasonic Precipitation Process

 The iron solution is precipitated with concentrated ammonium hydroxide and sodium hydroxide respectively.
 In order to avoid any pH gradient, the precipitant has to be pumped in excess.
 The particle size distribution of magnetite has been measured using photon correlation spectroscopy (PCS, Malvern NanoSizer ZS, Malvern Inc.).”

 Without ultrasonication, particles of a mean particle size of 45nm were produced by the hydrodynamic mixing alone.
 Ultrasonic mixing reduced the resulting particle size to 10nm and less.
-The graphic below shows the particle size distribution of Fe3O4 particles generated in an continuous ultrasonic precipitation reaction (Banert et al., 2004).
+The graphic below shows the particle size distribution of Fe3O4 particles generated in a continuous ultrasonic precipitation reaction (Banert et al., 2004).

 The next graphic (Banert et al., 2006) shows the particle size as a function of the specific energy input.

 “The diagram can be divided into three main regimes.
 Below about 1000 kJ/kgFe3O4 the mixing is controlled by the hydrodynamic effect.
 The particle size amounts to about 40-50 nm.
 Above 1000 kJ/kg the effect of the ultrasonic mixing becomes visible.
 The particle size decreases below 10 nm.
 With further increase of the specific power input the particle size remains in the same order of magnitude.
-The mixing is fast enough to allow homogenous nucleation.”
+The precipitation mixing process is fast enough to allow homogenous nucleation.”

 Banert, T., Horst, C., Kunz, U., Peuker, U. A. (2004), Kontinuierliche Fällung im Ultraschalldurchflußreaktor am Beispiel von Eisen-(II,III) Oxid, ICVT, TU-Clausthal, Poster presented at GVC Annual Meeting 2004.